 On November 6, 2018, as an inducement grant pursuant to Nasdaq Listing Rule 5635(c)(4), the Company's Chief Executive Officer was granted performance options (the "Performance Options") to purchase up to 800,000 shares of Common Stock at an exercise price of \$9.50 per share, the closing market price for a share of Common Stock on the date of the grant.
-During the fiscal year ended September 30, 2021, the performance conditions were achieved.
-In November 2021, the time vesting condition was met and the performance options vested in full.
-The Company did not recognize any stockbased compensation expense related to outstanding Performance Options in either of the three months ended March 31, 2023 or 2022.
-The Company did not recognize any stock-based compensation expense related to outstanding performance options for the six months ended March 31, 2023 and recognized \$0.1 million during the six months ended March 31, 2022.
+During the fiscal year ended September 30, 2021, the performance conditions were achieved and in November 2021, the time vesting condition was met and the Performance Options vested in full.
+The Company did not recognize any stock-based compensation expense related to outstanding Performance Options in the three months ended December 31, 2022, and recognized \$0.1 million in three months ended December 31, 2021.